localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 Similarly, everyone can save a new version of a Cloud Pod on top of a Pod originally created by someone else.
 {{< /alert >}}

-{{< alert title="Note" >}}
-Permission on Cloud Pods are assigned at organization level.
-This means that every individual in the organization can view, load, and delete Cloud Pods created by other team members.
-Similarly, everyone can save a new version of a Cloud Pod on top of a Pod originally created by someone else.
-{{< /alert >}}

 ## Web Application

 The LocalStack Web Application enables you to export your infrastructure state to a Cloud Pod and import it into another LocalStack instance.